19hours/sg-statutes/Acts/Workforce Singapore Agency Act.md

 (i) initiate and undertake or enter into contractual consultancy, research and development projects in pursuance of its functions under this Act and conduct or commission research in pursuance of its functions under this Act;

-(j) act as agent for the Government or, with the approval of the Government, for any other person in the transaction of any business with a business enterprise in respect of loans or advances granted or debentures subscribed by the Government or such other person;
+(j) promote or undertake publicity in any form;

+[Act 20 of 2016 wef 04/10/2016]

-(k) with the approval of the Minister, form or participate in the formation of any company;
+(k) with the approval of the Minister, form or participate in the formation of any company, association or trust;

-(l) form or participate in any partnership or joint venture as a shareholder or partner or in any other capacity;
+[Act 20 of 2016 wef 04/10/2016]

+(l) become a member of a company, association, trust or partnership;

+[Act 20 of 2016 wef 04/10/2016]

 (m) provide technical, consultancy or advisory services to any Government agency or to any other person or body in Singapore or elsewhere on any matter related to or connected with the functions, objects or duties of the Agency;

 (n) become a member or affiliate of any international body, the functions, objects or duties of which are similar to those of the Agency;

-(o) enter into such contracts as may be necessary or expedient for the purpose of discharging its functions or duties;
+(o) enter into such contracts, agreements or arrangements as may be necessary or expedient for the purpose of discharging its functions or duties;

+[Act 20 of 2016 wef 04/10/2016]

 (p) receive grants, donations or contributions from any source, or raise funds by all lawful means and apply such funds for any of its functions or duties;